Partial Differential Equations and Vector Calculus B

 - evaluate line, surface and volume integrals over a range of domains, using transformations to other coordinate systems where appropriate;

-- understand grad, div and curl operator notation and relate some key identities to physical properties of vector fields;
+- define and apply grad, div and curl operators and relate key identities to physical properties of vector fields;

-- understand, and interpret physically, the classical Divergence, Green's and Stokes' theorems.
+- recall, apply, and interpret physically, the classical Divergence, Green's and Stokes' theorems.

 - Introductory material.
 [3 lectures]